auxoncorp/speqtr-support/vscode/README.md

 * Syntax highlighting
 * Error checking
 * Configures the speqtr_lsp language server.
+* Code lens support for running Conform specs
+* A workspace tree view

 ## Extension Settings

 This extension contributes the following settings:

-* `speqtr.server.path`: Path to the speqtr_lsp executable.
-* `speqtr.server.extraEnv`: Extra environment variables that will be passed to the speqtr_lsp executable.
+* `auxon.tooldir`: The directory where the Auxon tool binaries (modality, conform, etc) may be found.
+* `auxon.authToken`: The user authentication token to use when connecting to the Modality backend.
+If not given, defaults to the auth token configured in the Modality CLI.
-* `modality.url`: The URL of the Auxon Modality backend server, which speqtr_lsp will connect to.
+* `auxon.modalityUrl`: The URL of the Auxon Modality backend server.
+If not given defaults, to the URL configured in the Modality CLI, or else to 'http://localhost:14181'.
-* `modality.insecure`: Ignore certificate validation for https connections to the Modality server.
+* `auxon.allowInsecureHttps`: Ignore certificate validation for https connections.
+If not given, defaults to the setting configured in the Modality CLI, or else to false.
-* `modality.auth_token`: The authentication token to use when connecting to the Modality back end.
-* `modality.workspace`: The name of the workspace to use for Modality data operations, including completions.
+* `auxon.extraEnv`: Extra environment variables that will be passed tool executables, including the SpeQTr LSP server.

+## Development
+- Start the background build process: `npm run watch`
+- Regenerate the api stubs: `npm run codegen`